censorship-no/ceno-browser-v2/README.md

 autoPublish.application-services.dir=../application-services
 ```

 That's it!
-Next build of `CENO Browser` will be against your local versions of these repositories.
+Next build of `Ceno Browser` will be against your local versions of these repositories.
 Simply make changes in `android-components` or `application-services`, press Play in `reference-browser` and those changes will be picked-up.

 See a [demo of this workflow](https://www.youtube.com/watch?v=qZKlBzVvQGc) in action.
-Video mentions `Fenix`, but it works in exactly the same way with `CENO Browser`.
+Video mentions `Fenix`, but it works in exactly the same way with `Ceno Browser`.

 ## Dependency substitutions for [GeckoView](https://hg.mozilla.org/mozilla-central)

-CENO Browser requires a fork of GeckoView, which is pulled in automatically from [Maven Central](https://repo1.maven.org/maven2/ie/equalit/ouinet/geckoview-ceno-omni/).
+Ceno Browser requires a fork of GeckoView, which is pulled in automatically from [Maven Central](https://repo1.maven.org/maven2/ie/equalit/ouinet/geckoview-ceno-omni/).

 If you are interested in building GeckoView locally, it is recommended that you use our [mozilla-build-scripts](https://gitlab.com/censorship-no/mozilla-build-scripts/) to publish the GeckoView AAR to your local maven repository and then add `mavenLocal()` to the repositories in `app/build.gradle`.